Gulf Coast of the United States

 The Gulf Coast of the United States, also known as the Gulf South or the South Coast, is the coastline along the Southern United States where they meet the Gulf of Mexico.
 The coastal states that have a shoreline on the Gulf of Mexico are Texas, Louisiana, Mississippi, Alabama, and Florida, and these are known as the Gulf States.

 The economy of the Gulf Coast area is dominated by industries related to energy, petrochemicals, fishing, aerospace, agriculture, and tourism.
 The large cities of the region are (from west to east) Brownsville, Corpus Christi, Houston, Galveston, Beaumont, Lake Charles, Lafayette, Baton Rouge, New Orleans, Gulfport, Biloxi, Mobile, Pensacola, Panama City, St. Petersburg, and Tampa.
 All are the centers or major cities of their respective metropolitan areas and many contain large ports.

 Geography

 Houston is the largest city and urban area along the Gulf Coast.

 The Gulf Coast is made of many inlets, bays, and lagoons.
 The coast is intersected by numerous rivers, the largest of which is the Mississippi River.
 Much of the land along the Gulf Coast is, or was, marshland.
 Ringing the Gulf Coast is the Gulf Coastal Plain, which reaches from Southern Texas to the western Florida panhandle, while the western portions of the Gulf Coast are made up of many barrier islands and peninsulas, including the 130 mi Padre Island along the Texas coast.
-These landforms protect numerous bays and inlets providing as a barrier to oncoming waves.
+These landforms protect numerous bays and inlets by providing a barrier to oncoming waves.
 The central part of the Gulf Coast, from eastern Texas through Louisiana, consists primarily of marshland.
 The eastern part of the Gulf Coast, predominantly Florida, is dotted with many bays and inlets.